Ezra Levant: At Rebel News

 Following the closure of Sun News Network, on February 16, 2015, Levant launched The Rebel website as a corporate endeavour with a YouTube channel for videos produced by himself, Brian Lilley and other former Sun News Network personalities.
 Levant argued his online production would be unencumbered by the regulatory and distribution challenges faced by the Sun News Network.
 He also said lower production costs would make it more viable.
 A crowdfunding campaign raised $100,000 for the project.

 Lilley quit the Rebel on 12 August 2017, following coverage of the Unite the Right rally in Charlottesville, Virginia, by Faith Goldy, who was later fired by Levant.
 Lilley said he had become uncomfortable with what he felt was an "increasingly harsh tone" when The Rebel discussed topics such as immigration or Islam.
 He also accused The Rebel of exhibiting a "lack of editorial and behavioural judgment that left unchecked will destroy it and those around it."

 In 2017, The Rebel was repeatedly the object of controversy, including advertising boycott campaigns in Canada and the UK, the loss of several well-known contributors, and the cancellation under pressure of a planned Caribbean cruise featuring The Rebel personalities.
 As of February 20, 2022, The Rebel Media had more than 1.56 million subscribers on its YouTube channel.

-Libel cases
+Legal disputes

 Ron Ghitter

 In 1998, Levant wrote a Reform Party fundraising letter in which he criticized Alberta Progressive Conservative Senator Ron Ghitter.
 Ghitter sued for defamation and in 2000, Canadian Alliance MP Rob Anders and Levant admitted liability and issued a formal apology and undisclosed damages to settle the suit.
 The apology stated, "Our attack on Senator Ghitter was unfounded and we now admit having defamed Senator Ghitter.
 We further acknowledge that some of our statements were based on facts that were false."